Today’s awful story brings us back to Meridian, Idaho, the home of Dawson McKinney, another child whose tragic story I have recently covered.

 Emrik lived in California for most of his life.
 His father was in and out of the picture for the first few years of Emrik’s life.
 In January of 2012, Emrik’s mother, Sacil Sigaly Lucero, wrote on Facebook: “I hAtE fAtHeRs dAt cAlL dEmSeLvEs dAd wEn dEy R n0t eVeN iN dA kIdS LiFe oR sUpPoRt dEm!!a FatHeR iS a fAtHeR wEn hE iS tHeRe t0 LoVe dEm..ii c0nSiDeR MySeLf a mOtHeR/fAtHeR)ii LoVe mY s0n s0o mUcH(eMrIk..”

-Then, in December of 2017, Emrik was removed from his mother’s custody, separated from his siblings, and placed into foster care, because — get this: then-26-year-old Sacil was arrested and accused of intentionally causing injuries to her 13-month-old twins, a boy and a girl, by torturing them.
+Then, in December of 2017, Emrik was removed from his mother’s custody, separated from his siblings, and placed into foster care, because then-26-year-old Sacil was arrested and accused of intentionally causing injuries to her 13-month-old twins, a boy and a girl, by torturing them.
 Prosecutors in that case said the abuse was severe, “resulting in multiple bone fractures and bleeding in the brain.”

 Sacil, who was pregnant with her fifth child at the time, was charged with assault on a child with force likely to produce great bodily injury resulting in paralysis, two counts of torture, and child abuse.
 This came about after she slammed the baby girl’s head into a metal bed frame until the baby was unresponsive, at which point she asked a friend to take her and her daughter to the hospital, where she told staff her daughter fell in the bathroom.
 Absolutely not buying that bullshit, staff at UCI Medical Center contacted Santa Ana police, who performed a welfare check on the other children in the home and discovered that the baby’s twin brother had suffered injuries consistent with abuse, including skull and rib fractures.
 The two older children, including Emrik, appeared unharmed, although relatives claim he, too, was abused by his mother.